There’s An Alternative To Scrapping Aerospace Parts

 Your aircraft experiences a component failure.
 The uncomfortable news comes – the component is only supported by the OEM.
 You know what this means.
 Replacing the part will take weeks and you’ll be left delaying crucial services for your customer in the meantime.

 Many in the aerospace industry don’t realize all the alternatives available to buying a new aircraft component; they scrap the damaged part and buy a new one.
-The reality is, many high-value expendable aircraft components are perfectly repairable with a DER repair from Airline Component Parts (ACP, an Aereos Company).
+The reality is, many high-value expendable aircraft components are perfectly repairable with a DER repair.

 New Support for Exclusively OEM-Supported Components